gregorias/bookmarks.fish/DEV.md

 Implementing this in a proper programming language is out of the question, because I don't want to deal with non-Fisher distribution.

+2023-03-28: Now that I think about it.
+I could add support for newlines in filenames by escaping them and rely on eval to put them back in.
+Not doing that due to priorities in life.

 [csvkit]: https://csvkit.readthedocs.io
 [Act]: https://github.com/nektos/act
 [Commitlint]: https://github.com/conventional-changelog/commitlint